eweitz/ideogram/api.md

 * [showAnnotTooltip](#showannottooltip)
 * [showFullyBanded](#showfullybanded)
 * [showNonNuclearChromosomes](#shownonnuclearchromosomes)

+## accessToken
+String.
+Optional.
+OAuth 2.0 access token.
+Enables authentication and authorization.
+This can be useful for controlling access to private annotation data.

 ## ancestors
 Object.
 Optional.
 A map associating ancestor labels to colors.
 Used to color chromosomes from different ancestors in polyploid genomes.
 Example in [Ploidy, recombination](https://eweitz.github.io/ideogram/ploidy_recombination).